CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ### Applying new knowledge

-So for `formatAs12HourClock` we said part of the strategy for handling "23:00" would involve the following check:
+So for `formatAs12HourClock` we said part of the strategy for handling `"23:00"` would involve the following checking that the `hours` value is less than 12.

->  Check: Are the hours greater than 12?

-We want to check that the `hours` value is less than 12.
 For this purpose, we can use another comparison operator: `>` operator.
 This will check if the value on the left of the operator is less than the value on the right of the operator.
 So `3 > 12` would evaluate to be `false`, as `3` is not greater than `12`.

 So provided we have an expression for the hours from the time, then we can write a conditional statement as follows: